Riddhimaan-Senapati/temp-unity-chatbot/docs/structure.md

 - **`qa_pairs/`**: This directory contains scripts for generating question-answer pairs from Slack conversations.
   - **`qa_pairs/slack_qa_generator.py`**: A script that converts Slack conversations from S3 markdown into structured question-answer pairs using LLM processing.
 - **`slack_scripts/`**: This directory contains Slack-related functionality for Socket Mode deployment.

   - **`slack_scripts/slack_bot.py`**: The core Slack bot code that implements the Retrieval-Augmented Generation (RAG) chatbot functionality using the Slack Bolt library with Socket Mode for persistent connections.
 Designed for ECS deployment.
   - **`slack_scripts/slack_scraper.py`**: A script to scrape conversations from Slack channels and store them as markdown files in S3.
-- **`slack_lambda/`**: This directory contains AWS Lambda-based Slack bot functionality for serverless deployment.
-  - **`slack_lambda/slack_lambda.py`**: The serverless version of the Slack bot that implements RAG chatbot functionality using AWS Lambda with lazy listeners for FaaS environments.
-Uses the same shared helper functions as the Socket Mode version but optimized for Lambda's execution model.
-  - **`slack_lambda/slack_lambda_requirements.txt`**: Python dependencies specific to the Lambda deployment of the Slack bot.

 - **`docs/`**: This directory contains documentation files.
   - **`docs/README-DEPLOYMENT.md`**: Detailed instructions for deploying the application to AWS.
   - **`docs/structure.md`**: Detailed project structure and file descriptions.